developer-zebra/developer-zebra-site/src/ekd/1-6/samples/index.md

 Enterprise Keyboard Designer (EKD) offers predeveloped sample layouts for a variety of devices and uses to help enable quick deployment.
 Developed by Zebra engineers, sample layouts can be deployed immediately or customized to best suit the needs of an organization.

-#### `IMPORTANT NOTES`
+#### Notes

+`IMPORTANT, PLEASE READ`
-* **Custom layouts can be used on devices with Enterprise Keyboard 3.2 or later installed and configured as the default input source**.
+* **Custom layouts require Enterprise Keyboard 3.2 or later installed on the device and configured as the default input source**.
 * **Downloads include the** `.encrypted` **file for device deployment** with all layouts shown in the section.
 * **For proper layout rendering, it might be necessary to enable or disable the system and status bars on a device**.
-This is done by importing the desired layout(s) into EKD, configuring as desired and exporting and deploy the new file.
+This is done by importing the desired layout(s) into EKD, configuring as desired and exporting and deploying the new file.
 See the [Layout Properties section](../guide/usage/#ivsetlayoutproperties) of the Usage Guide for more information.

 #### Also See

 * [Deploying Layouts](../guide/usage/#vdeploylayouts) | Instructions for pushing layout files to a device
-* [Customizing Keyboard Settings](../guide/usage/#iiisetbuttonproperties) | Complete guide to customization
+* [Customizing Keyboard Settings](../guide/usage/#iiisetbuttonproperties) | Complete guide to setting button properties
-* [Dynamically Switching Keyboards](https://developer.zebra.com/blog/dynamically-switching-keyboards-zebra-android-devices) | Implementation article and sample code by Zebra engineering
+* [Dynamically Switching Keyboards](https://developer.zebra.com/blog/dynamically-switching-keyboards-zebra-android-devices) | **Article by Zebra Engineering** in implementation, with sample code
-* [Exploring the Enterprise Keyboard API](https://developer.zebra.com/blog/exploring-enterprise-keyboard-api) | Article on Working with EKD-made Layouts by Zebra engineering
+* [Exploring the Enterprise Keyboard API](https://developer.zebra.com/blog/exploring-enterprise-keyboard-api) | **Article by Zebra Engineering** on working with EKD-made layouts

 -----